ymcmrs/PyINT/README.md

 Available SAR sensors:  ERS, ASAR, ALOS-1/2, Sentinal-1A/B, TSX, ...

-####If you want to make the scripts work smooth, you should obey the following rules :
+####If you want to make the scripts work smoothly, you should obey the following rules :

 #####1) $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files:
       setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH